 When it comes to the most searched-for types of threat prevention around the world, DDoS attack prevention came out on top, with a total of 5,540 average annual searches for the terms ‘Prevent DDoS attack’ and ‘DDoS attack prevention.’

-According to GovTech, there were 60% more malicious DDoS events during the first six months of 2022 than during the entire year of 2021.
+In the first six months of 2023, there were 31% more DDoS attacks than during the same period of the previous year.
 Signs to look out for when it comes to a potential DDoS attack can include slower loading times, long-term inability to access a particular website, internet disconnection and excessive amount of spam emails.
 Providing regular IT security training will help prevent DDoS attacks so that hackers cannot find gaps to exploit.
 Implementing strong password policies will also help minimize entry points for hackers, proving there are many ways to prevent a DDoS attack, but no single silver bullet.

 To prevent hackers gaining entry via user accounts, organizations should put in place multi-factor authentication (MFA), which provides extra certainty beyond a password that the user is who they say they are.
 While not necessarily a prevention method, single sign-on security (SSO) combined with MFA can also help an organization lower risk since it provides a frictionless way to secure user access to all line-of-business apps without sacrificing productivity.